Natasha Mack: College career

 A year after graduating from high school and leaving Houston, Mack was recruited by Randy McKelvey, an assistant basketball coach at Angelina College, a local community college in Lufkin.
 She was initially reluctant to return to basketball, but agreed to do so a few days later.
 She was selected to a junior-college all-star event after her first season and was named a junior-college All-American and won the NJCAA Player of the Year Award after her sophomore season.

 After her senior season, she was selected to the Big-12 All-Defensive Team First-Team and was named Big 12 Defensive Player of the Year and WBCA Defensive Player of the Year.

-WNBA
+Professional career

 Chicago Sky (2021)

 Mack was drafted in the second round of the 2021 WNBA draft by the Chicago Sky.
 She was waived by the Sky on May 13, 2021, but was re-signed by the team shortly afterwards on May 18.
 Mack went back and forth with signing Hardship Contracts with the Sky until ultimately being let go for the last time in June 2021.

 Minnesota Lynx (2021)

-Mack signed a 7-Day contract with the Lynx on July 6, 2021.
+Mack signed a 7-day contract with the Lynx on July 6, 2021.